 - Order only what you can finish at restaurants, or plan to take home leftovers for a future meal.

 If you’re planning a big dinner or large gathering, plan ahead to prevent from preparing too much food.
 Use the Guest-imator from Save The Food to help you decide how much food to buy and prepare.

-Storing your produce in the right place and at the right temperature can reduce the change of waste.
+Storing your produce in the right place and at the right temperature can reduce the chance of waste.

 - Freeze, preserve, or can surplus fruits and vegetables.

 - Store bananas, apples, and tomatoes by themselves and store fruits and vegetables in separate bins.